Wotcnt/Polyrifringence-Engine/README.md

 ---

-As a subtle signal of linguistic emergence, contributors and observers may **optionally** choose to add **“Polyrifringence”** and related vocabulary to their personal dictionaries or spell-checkers, recognizing its use here as a domain-specific term.
+> As a subtle signal of linguistic emergence, contributors and observers may **optionally** choose to add **“Polyrifringence”** and related vocabulary to their personal dictionaries or spell-checkers, recognizing its use here as a domain-specific term.
+>

-> If you find yourself returning to the term **Polyrifringence** while reading, experimenting, or discussing the system,
+> If you find yourself returning to the term **Polyrifringence** while reading, experimenting, or discussing the system
 > adding it locally can reduce friction as the vocabulary becomes familiar.
+>

-This is not required.
+> This is not required.
 It is simply a practical convenience some readers adopt over time.

 </details>